By Kara Sherrer

 Right now, the average MBA applicant has spent about five years in the workforce, which comes to an average age of 27 or 28.
-But this is only a mathematical average: “It’s a pretty flat bell curve,” emphasized Rob Schickler, Associate Director of Admissions.
+But this is only a mathematical average: “It’s a pretty flat bell curve,” emphasized Rob Schickler, Associate Director of Recruiting and Admissions.
 “While five years is the mean, we get a lot of people in the 2-4 year range and also a lot of people in that 6-8 year range.
 Anywhere along that part of the spectrum is appropriate.”

 While the average age of a full-time MBA student at Vanderbilt Business is indeed 28, the age range extends widely in both directions.
 No matter where you fall on the age spectrum, we’ve outlined the benefits of getting your MBA at key stages of your career:

 More and more candidates are applying to MBA programs before they spend five years in the workforce.
 These younger applicants are usually hoping to move on from their first job or earn a promotion more quickly.
 The quality of work experience is key for younger applicants; admissions counselors are looking to see how you will contribute in the classroom and if employers will want to hire you post-MBA.